Role of Data in Marketing Strategy

 Step 1: Defining

-IBIS World Industry Research Reports provides current reports on U.S. industries.
+IBISWorld provides reports on hundreds of U.S. industries.
 Each report consists of 30 to 40 pages of key statistics and analysis on market characteristics, operating conditions, current and forecast performance, major industry participants and more.
-The Library subscribes only to this section of IBISWorld.
+Metropolitan State University of Denver's College of Business provides funds to support access to IBISWorld.

 Step 2: Segmenting

-Euromonitor's online market research tool, formerly called GMID or Global Market Information Database, monitors economic trends and gives strategic analysis, market size, and market share for numerous products across key countries.
+Online market research tool monitors economic trends and gives strategic analysis, market size, and market share for numerous products across key countries.
 Passport includes demographic, psychographic, economic and marketing reports, and statistics, which are comparable across countries.
 It provides country profiles that include economic news and emerging sectors, and integrated data sets that provide historical trends and forecasting numbers.
 Datasets may be downloaded to Excel.

-Provides access to thousands of full-text journal articles and e-books related to science, technology, engineering, medicine, social social sciences, fine arts and humanities.
+Provides access to thousands of full-text journal articles and ebooks related to science, technology, engineering, medicine, social sciences, and humanities.

-Full text access to hundreds of Sage journals in Business, Humanities, Social Sciences, and Science, Technology and Medicine.
+Full text access to hundreds of Sage journals in business, humanities, social sciences, science, technology, and medicine.

 Step 3: Targeting